shadowspawn/nvh/README.md

     nvh 4.9.1
     nvh lts

 Execute `nvh` on its own to view your downloaded versions.
-Use the up and down arrow keys to navigate and press enter or the right arrow key to select.
+Use the up and down arrow keys to select a version, and press enter key to install the selected version.
 Use `q` to exit the selection screen without installing.
-If you like vim key bindings during the selection of node versions, you can use `j` and `k` to navigate up or down without using arrows.
+If you like vim key bindings, you can also use `j` and `k` to navigate up or down without using arrows.

     $ nvh